 IP (Ingress Protection) ratings tell users exactly how much protection against liquids or solids a product actually offers.
 The IP standard was drawn up by the International Electrotechnical Commission (IEC).
 The IEC is a global organization responsible for setting international standards for electronic devices.
 IP ratings include two digits, for example, IP67 or IP68.
 As described in the first table, you can see that both IP67, as well as IP68, are both totally protected against dust (by the IP6_ rating).
 The second digit of IP67 or IP68 shows what water resistance rating the phone has.

-Keep in mind, just because a device has been rated at level 8 for waterproofing, does not mean it has passed tests for the other levels below it.
-For example, while the iPhone 7 has an IP67 rating (meaning it can withstand brief submersion), it hasn’t been rated to survive a jet of water (levels 5 and 6).
-So while it would survive being dropped in the bath, Apple admits the phone should not be taken into the shower.
+Keep in mind that a rating at level 8 for waterproofing, does not mean coverage for levels below it.
+For example, the iPhone 7 has an IP67 rating (it can withstand brief submersion), it hasn’t been rated to survive a jet of water (levels 5 and 6).
+The device would survive being dropped in the bath.
+However, Apple admits the phone should not be taken into the shower.
 Liquid damage is not covered under warranty.

 IP67 vs. IP68 Water & Dust Resistance Ratings